modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-12-sect-1.md

 	**Section 12.2.
 Quantum Hall effects.**

 	We deal with the behavior of electrons in quantum Hall effects when this quantization is described in terms of entire or fractional numbers.
-We refer to the Physics Nobel Prizes awarded in 1985 to Klaus von Klitzing “for the discovery of the quantized Hall effect” and in 1998 to Laughlin, Störmer and Tsui ““for their discovery of a new form of quantum fluid with fractionally charged excitations”.
+We refer to the Physics Nobel Prizes awarded in 1985 to Klaus von Klitzing “for the discovery of the quantized Hall effect” and in 1998 to Laughlin, Störmer and Tsui “for their discovery of a new form of quantum fluid with fractionally charged excitations”.

 	**Section 12.3.
 Schools for education and learning trajectories.**